 Here’s the step-by-step instructional guide on how to use your PowerBlocks properly:

 - Make sure the main unit is on a stable surface.
-This is improtant for safety’s sake.
-Although the PowerBlock shape is flat and stable, they should always sit on secure location.
-Either on the floor, a solid low-lying shelf, or the PowerBlock stand (link for the cheapest price).
+This is important for safety’s sake.
+Although the PowerBlock shape is flat and stable, it should always sit in a secure location.
+Either on the floor, a solid low-lying shelf, or the PowerBlock stand.

 - Select the desired weight.
 See below section for full instructions on how to adjust the weight on PowerBlock dumbbells.

 - Ensure the pin-selector is fully inserted.
 Make sure the pin is slid through one rail only and not “cross-pinned” (where one prong has selected one rail and the other prong has selected the rail above/below).
 The pin will emit an audible click when it’s inserted properly.
 You should also make sure the pin is tethered onto the main unit with the elastic chord.

 - Grab the handle inside the main cavity.
 The handle is hidden inside the dumbbell unit and can only be seen when viewed from above.
 There’s an opening at the top of the dumbbells that allows your hand to slide in and hold the handle.

 - Pull the handle vertically off the unit.
 You should always pull the selected weight from the handle and not the plates.
 You should also pull vertically up and not at an angle.
 Taking these precautions will ensure your PowerBlock weight plates don’t jam or get stuck.